Healthcare Career Track

 ** Due to COVID-19, applicants may qualify for an exemption of this requirement.
 Please contact Dr. Wearsch for more info.

-**** Other alternatives may be available.
+**** Due to COVID-19, other alternatives are currently available.
 Please contact Dr. Wearsch for more info.

 Applications are accepted throughout the year with the following deadlines.
 Prospective students who require a U.S. visa are advised to submit their application at least 2 months in advance of these deadlines.